prince3453/moviesDBSQL/README.md

 To Combine the particular columns data in order to get the average or max or a ny kind of aggeragated function:
 - GROUP BY (but to make sure that the column is in the SELECT clause in order to apply this)
+- HAVING (we have to mention this column in the column list as it cannot be accessible without that, and where column can access any column in the database).

+#

+Conditional statments